UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Experimental Setup

+\textit{Dataset preprocessing:} For BigVul, we follow prior studies~\cite{Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations, Fu:2022:LineVul:ATransformerBasedLineLevelVulnerabilityPrediction} in using the same partitioning of training, test and validation set.
+The training data is used to train the models under test and to construct historical data in line-level assessment.
+The testing data is then used for intra-project evaluation.
+In addition, following~\cite{Cheng:2024:BeyondFidelityExplainingVulnerabilityLocalizationofLearningBasedDetectors, Ding:2024:VulnerabilityDetectionwithCodeLanguageModelsHowFarAreWe}, we exhaustively compare the vulnerable functions to remove duplicate and conflicting samples both within each dataset as well as between BigVul and the other datasets to prevent data leakage.
+Specifically, we normalize the formatting characters in the code samples to eliminate their noisy effect and then employ a method based on MD5 values to compare two strings after the normalization.

-To establish the ground-truth trustworthiness label for a prediction, we quantify the overlap between suspicious lines ($E$) annotated by the prediction and ground-truth vulnerable lines ($G$).
-Following Hu et al.~\cite{Hu:2023:InterpretersforGNNBasedVulnerabilityDetectionAreWeThereYet}, we measure the overlap using Intersection over Union, defined as \(IoU = \frac{E\;\cap\;G}{E\;\cup\;G}\).
-For convenient discussion, we set 0.5 as the threshold of IoU based on the intuition from computer vision~\cite{Stewart:2016:EndToEndPeopleDetectioninCrowdedScenes}, with predictions deemed untrustworthy if $IoU \le 0.5$.
-We also explore the influence of different thresholds of IoU on \truevul{} in \textbf{RQ1}, as they alter the distribution of untrustworthy and trustworthy predictions.
+\textit{Prediction collection:} We collect predictions made by the models on all datasets.
+Our goal is to verify whether \truevul{} correctly judges the trustworthiness of the generated predictions.
+To do so, we need ground-truth labels that indicate whether a vulnerability prediction is trustworthy or not.
+We assign the ground-truth trustworthiness label for a prediction by quantifying the overlap between prediction-annotated suspicious lines ($E$) and ground-truth vulnerable lines ($G$).
+Specifically, we first perform multiple filtering steps from~\cite{Hin:2022:Linevd:StatementLevelVulnerabilityDetectionUsingGraphNeuralNetworks} to reduce noise in ground-truth vulnerable lines.
+This includes removing comments, ignoring cosmetic changes, e.g., whitespace.
+We then follow Hu et al.~\cite{Hu:2023:InterpretersforGNNBasedVulnerabilityDetectionAreWeThereYet}, using Intersection over Union (IoU), defined as \(\frac{|E\;\cap\;G|}{|E\;\cup\;G|}\), and consider a prediction untrustworthy if $IoU \le \delta_{\textit{IoU}}$.
+We explore the influence of $\delta_{\textit{IoU}}$ in \textbf{RQ4}, while other RQs use the value of 0.5 for both thresholds, as this setting yields the optimal results.
 The statistics of the ground truths are outlined in Table~\ref{table:models_under_test}.